Treatment For Chronic Lyme Disease

 It is not uncommon for Lyme patients who undergo a chronic Lyme disease treatment with a 2-4-week course of antibiotics to have ongoing symptoms of fatigue with joint and muscle pain and significant brain fog when they finish treatment, which may last for 6 months.
 For the lucky ones, the symptoms do go away.

-However, for the unlucky, a more complex and devastating array of lyme disease symptoms may last for years, that include neurological and autoimmune symptoms resembling MS, Fibromyalgia, Lupus, Chronic Fatigue Syndrome, and Parkinson’s, rheumatoid arthritis, cardiac problems, joint pains, nerve pain, depression, loss of short-term memory, awful brain fog, impaired cognitive ability and much more.
+However, for the unlucky, a more complex and devastating array of symptoms may last for years, that include neurological and autoimmune symptoms resembling MS, Fibromyalgia, Lupus, Chronic Fatigue Syndrome, and Parkinson’s, rheumatoid arthritis, cardiac problems, joint pains, nerve pain, depression, loss of short-term memory, awful brain fog, impaired cognitive ability and much more.

 This is called “chronic Lyme disease,” or “Post-Treatment Lyme Disease Syndrome” (PTLDS).
 The precise cause of Chronic Lyme Disease / PTLDS is not known yet.
 Many experts believe that ongoing symptoms are the result of long-term damage to healthy tissues that was caused by: